maandree/blueshift/README.md

 Blueshift is only meant to provide the mechanism for modifying the colour curves.

-Blueshift neither provides any means of automatically getting your geographical location; the intention is that you should implement that in the policy yourself using library which can do that.
-Additionally Blueshift provides not safe guards from making your screen unreadable or otherwise miscoloured; and Blueshift will never, officially, add support specifically for any proprietary operating system.
+provides no safe guards from making your screen unreadable (this feature [the lack of a feature] is used in the sleepmode example) or otherwise miscoloured;
+and Blueshift will never, officially, add support specifically for any proprietary operating system.
 Blueshift is fully extensible so it is possible to make extensions that make it usable under unsupported systems, the base code is written in Python 3 without calls to any system dependent functions (with exception for fallbacks.)
 This is not necessarily true for configuration script examples and optional features.

 If Blueshift does not work for you for any of these reasons, you should take a look at Redshift.
 The mean